tomcorey26/cat-command/Readme.md

 So, your `cat` must do the same.
 Like the `echo` program you wrote for Lab 2, `cat` takes several command line arguments.
 But, it must try to open a file with the same name as each command-line argument.
 If it can't open a file, it must print "could not open file " to the special output stream `STDERR` followed by the name of the offending file.

+## Academic honesty

+Remember, this is a **solo assignment.** You may not show your code to any classmate, or look at any classmate's code.

 ## Getting Started